 Depending on your circumstances, installing a solar array at your home or business may be a good opportunity to consider.
 If you're considering a solar installation, it is very important that you understand your current rate.
 Georgia Power offers several different rate structures, each of which will provide energy savings from solar production differently.
 Georgia Power is your go-to source for all the information you need to determine if solar is right for you.

 As your energy partner for solar, we're committed to providing you the information and guidance you need to make an informed solar decision.
 If you decide to make the transition to solar, you can purchase your system from a vendor of your choice, including Georgia Power.
 Below, you’ll find more information about our behind-the-meter solar program options and guidance on how to apply for the programs and connect your system.

 If you need more help deciding if solar is right for you, contact a Georgia Power Renewable Specialist.
 Our solar energy experts will review your home or business energy usage and help you customize an option that best fits your needs.

 For small generators ≤ 250 kW

-The updated RNR Tariff was approved on June 9th, 2020 and now includes a Monthly Netting calculation.
-In the RNR-Monthly Netting program, excess energy generated by a participating customer's solar panels will be summed on a monthly basis and used to reduce their total monthly energy consumption.
+RNR Monthly Netting – excess energy generated by a participating customer's solar panels will be summed on a monthly basis and used to reduce their total monthly energy consumption.
 Excess generation that exceeds a customer's total monthly energy usage will be credited at the annual Solar Avoided Energy Cost Rate.
 This program is limited to 5,000 eligible participants as detailed in the RNR-10 Tariff approved in June 2020.
 As of July 26, 2021 this program is fully subscribed, therefore the Company is no longer accepting applications.